BRIEF-MiCo says conversion of 10th series convertible bonds into shares

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says 1 billion won worth of its 10th series unregistered and unsecured private convertible bonds have been converted into 630,914 shares of the company, at 1,585 won/share, as of Feb.
-21
+* Says 1 billion won worth of its 10th series convertible bonds have been converted into 630,914 shares of the co, at 1,585 won/share

 Further company coverage: (Beijing Headline News)